dinesh-k-natarajan/CarND-BehavioralCloning/README.md

 ## **3. Model Architecture**

-The Model Arhcitecture is based on NVIDIA's [End-to-End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf) which *maps raw pixels from a single front-facing camera directly to steering commands.*
+The Model Architecture is based on NVIDIA's [End-to-End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf) which *maps raw pixels from a single front-facing camera directly to steering commands.*

 The Model Architecture from their paper is shown in the image below: